Leadership Begins at Home

 ⚔ We're Not Raising Children-We're Raising Standards

-My son isn’t only a child.
+My son isn't only a child-he's a nation-in-waiting.

 If I don't show up-emotionally, spiritually, structurally-I don't just fail him.
 I fail his generation.